shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Masai"></a>MASAI, tallest of the African tribes, native Kenya, Tanganyika.
 Afr. #11.

 <a name="Massachusetts"></a>MASSACHUSETTS, petit poetic license, for it was the 71st Pennsylvania that cushioned the brunt of Armistead's incursion. _Then_, the Massachusetts 19th and 20th, assorted New Yorks, Michgans, Minnesotas, and Ohios replenished the vacuum. #10.

+<a name="Maun"></a>MAUN, must.
+Sc. #3.

+<a name="Meikle Jamie"></a>MEIKLE JAMIE, Big Jimmy.
+Sc. #11.

+<a name="Monterey"></a>MONTEREY, Mexico, where Capt.
+Lee and Lt Meade had soldiered together and were _well_ acquainted.
+(The agoneizeing, ironic at least, congruities abound, viz Lewis A. Armistead and Winfield Scott Hancock's virtually Damon & Pythias comradeship when they were garrisoned near Los Angeels, Cal. during the early '50s.
+The 71st Pennsylvania against whom Armistead's Brigade came a cropper were assinged to Hancock's 2nd Corps, and though not physically, _Armistead_ died in _Hancock's_ arms.
+He, in turn, saw to it that the dead warrior's intimate personal effects: sword, ring, sidearm, etc. were returned to the Armistead family in Virginia). #2.

+<a name="Neap"></a>NEAP, climacteric? stealthy onset declineing vigour.
+A sleazy almanac and the abrasion of indivisible answerability had absumed as adamantine breedstock as ever bestrode a charger... or a Commonwealth.
+(Verbatim from The Shorter Oxford Dictionary: "... a tide occuring shortly after the first and third quarters of the moon, in which the high water level stands at its lowest point").
+Well? #2.

+<a name="Nemine Gratia"></a>NEMINE GRATIA, literally "thanks to nobody."
+In Quill's bias: thanks to the men _and_ women, seemingly _un_done, who were _created_ at and through Gettysburg, evinceing till this day truer STYLE than the Madras-jacketed Madison Avenooers and their mini-draped or bell-bottomed squaws.
+Lat. #11.

+<a name="New Orleans"></a>NEW ORLEANS, The Battle of, 1814.
+(Andrew Jackson vs. The Black Watch Regiment). #11.

 <a name=""></a>